 In one large bowl add flour, baking soda and salt and set aside.

-Melt the butter, then add to another large bowl, or the bowl of an electric mixer.
+Melt the butter, then add to another large bowl, or the bowl of an electric or stand mixer.

 Blend melted butter with both sugars, and beat (or stir vigorously by hand) until the butter and sugars are well combined and the mixture is smooth and shiny.